James Coburn: Supporting actor in films

 Coburn had a good role in Hell Is for Heroes (1962), a war film with Steve McQueen.
 He followed it with another war film with McQueen, The Great Escape (1963), directed by Sturges for the Mirisches, where Coburn played an Australian POW.
 For the Mirisches, Coburn narrated Kings of the Sun (1963).

 Coburn was one of the villains in Charade (1963), starring Cary Grant and Audrey Hepburn.
-He followed that role playing a glib naval officer in Paddy Chayefsky's The Americanization of Emily, replacing James Garner, who had moved up to the lead role when William Holden pulled out.
-This led to Coburn being signed to a seven-year contract with 20th Century Fox.
+He followed that role playing a glib naval officer in Paddy Chayefsky's The Americanization of Emily, replacing James Garner, who had moved up to the lead role when William Holden withdrew from the production.
+As a result, Coburn was signed to a seven-year contract with 20th Century Fox.

 Coburn had another excellent supporting role as a one-armed Indian tracker in Major Dundee (1965), directed by Sam Peckinpah and starring Charlton Heston.

 At Fox, he was second-billed in the pirate film A High Wind in Jamaica (1965), supporting Anthony Quinn in the lead role.
 He had a cameo in the black comedy The Loved One (1965).

 Stardom

-Coburn became a genuine star following the release of Fox's James Bond parody film Our Man Flint (1966), playing super agent Derek Flint.
-It was a solid success at the box office.